 The application must contain enough detail to justify the remission being sought, and be submitted within the required timeframe where appropriate.

-It is the responsibility of the relevant EPA Division regulatory officer to ensure that the completed application form is submitted, and to prepare a brief either to the Board or the Director (depending on whether or not the matter falls within the Director’s delegation) with a recommendation on the application.
+It is the responsibility of the relevant EPA Tasmania regulatory officer to ensure that the completed application form is submitted, and to prepare a brief either to the Board or the Director (depending on whether or not the matter falls within the Director’s delegation) with a recommendation on the application.

 Where the Board initiates a fee remission (as it has the power to do under regulation 17), it is unnecessary for an application form to be completed.
-If the Division wishes to recommend that the Board use this power in respect of an annual fee or a contaminated site notice fee, the EPA Division relevant regulatory officer will need to prepare a brief to the Board.
+If the Division wishes to recommend that the Board use this power in respect of an annual fee or a contaminated site notice fee, the EPA Tasmania relevant regulatory officer will need to prepare a brief to the Board.